mimblewimble/grin-rfcs/text/0000-fix-fees.md

 ## Community-level explanation
 [community-level-explanation]: #community-level-explanation

 For clarity, let's adopt define the following definitions.
-Let the `feerate' of a transaction be the fees paid by the transaction divided by the transaction weight with regards to block inclusion (`Transaction::weight_as_block`).
+Let the feerate of a transaction be the fees paid by the transaction divided by the transaction weight with regards to block inclusion (`Transaction::weight_as_block`).
-Let the `minfee' of a transaction be the amount of fees required for relay and mempool inclusion.
+Let the `minfee` of a transaction be the amount of fees required for relay and mempool inclusion.
-A transaction paying at least `minfee' in fees is said to be relayable.
+A transaction paying at least `minfee` in fees is said to be relayable.

 Grin constrains the size of blocks by a maximum block weight, which is a linear combination of the number of inputs, outputs, and kernels.
 When blocks fill